CodyAdam/mobile_project/doc/2-layouts.md

 }
 ```

-If we preview the composable we will have this result:
+If we preview the composable we will have this result :

 ![part1](assets/part1.png)

-We can then add this component to the `App` composable with some styling:
+We can then add this component to the `App` composable with some styling :

 ```kotlin